Blog

 Whether you are learning about Cybersecurity Maturity Model Certification (CMMC) or already started a System Security Plan (SSP) and self-assessment, you may be concerned that your organization does not currently meet all the required 110 National Institute of Standards and Technology Special Publication (NIST SP) 800-171 controls.

 While a Plan of Action and Milestones (POA&M or POAM) can help bridge the gap in the interim, there are some caveats worth keeping in mind.
-In this post, we’ll outline how POA&Ms fit into the other steps you must take on the journey to compliance and share POA&M limitations and guidelines.
+In this post, we’ll outline how a CMMC POAM fits into the other steps you must take on the journey to a CMMC-compliant status and share POA&M limitations and guidelines.

 If you are unfamiliar with many of the preceding acronyms, then please read these two posts that share an overview of CMMC and NIST SP 800-171.
 Although POA&Ms may buy some limited time while working toward full CMMC 2.0 compliance, you still must create an SSP and satisfy the majority of the NIST SP 800-171 controls before beginning the formal certification process, which benefits from a foundational understanding of CMMC/NIST.